 We employed a Data Fabric approach, like the one described earlier, that connected these disparate sources.
 Through it, the client was able to ingest, harmonize, and create visualizations of the raw data from across a centralized platform for sharper business insights.

-HCL also helped the client establish a Transformation Library.
+HCLTech also helped the client establish a Transformation Library.
 This library consisted of reusable data transformation functions, as well as a Data Catalogue that enabled business users across departments and functions to centrally access data sets.
-A key value addition in this project was HCL’s creation of a sand box environment that allowed our client to perform data discovery and execute preliminary advanced analytics.
+A key value addition in this project was HCLTech’s creation of a sand box environment that allowed our client to perform data discovery and execute preliminary advanced analytics.

 The results of these transformations were remarkable.
 The client was able to rapidly compile numerous and disparate data sources and use them to analyze new business models for marketing and operations.
 Further, the use of an Agile Analytics approach enabled the rapid execution of new promotions from inception to delivery as well as monitoring within a short period.
 Overall, the client was able to gain a single unified view of their customer, which enabled them to make processes like billing, plans, promotions, and devices a pain-free experience, leaving both customers and the business, delighted.